-Everyone involved in a wedding has a part to play – and that includes the guests.
-And I'm not just talking about purchasing a gift!
+Everyone involved in a wedding has a part to play – and that includes the wedding guests...
+And I'm not just talking about purchasing a wedding gift!
 Although guests may seem to play a simple role in a wedding, they are famous for causing complications for the bride and groom.
 Find out how to deal with common wedding-guest complications, below!

 Remember the hard-won guest list you just had to protect from people who want to bring dates?
 Now you need to defend it from people who RSVP’d for themselves and their children, when in fact their little cherubs weren’t invited.
 Some parents do this in error, and others decide that you couldn’t possibly have meant to exclude their offspring.
 Either way, you’ll need to call to correct the situation if you're having a child-free wedding.
 “Lisa, we are so happy that you and Alex are able to attend, but we’ve decided not to have kids at the wedding.
 We hope you both can still make it.”

 Stick to your guns – making exceptions for one couple is insulting to other guests who respected your decision.
 If there are couples you suspect may get upset or have trouble finding a sitter, call them as soon as you know that children won’t be invited – even before the invitations have been sent – to alert them.
 By doing this you leave no room for doubt when their invitation arrives, and you also give them as much time as possible to make arrangements.